uManuel/coe-path-modules/modules/1.9-angular-complete-guide/notes.md

 ## Section 13: Understanding observables

 An observable it's a stream of data that can be subscribed by an observer.
+In general we don't create customized Observables but we use the ones that already exists of the `rxjs` library

 An observer it's subscribed to an observable and handle the errors, data or completions.